johnjasa/nrel_work_portfolio/2020_08-09/README.md

 This work is ongoing and will continue now that we better understand each team member's role.

 At the same time, I am focusing my efforts in developing a journal paper on this multifidelity work.
-Continued discussions have focused my priorities to developing a set of aerodynamic and aerostructural blade design problems for this paper.
+Continued discussions have **focused my priorities to developing a set of aerodynamic and aerostructural blade design problems for this paper**.
 I have successfully set up the CCBlade and AeroDyn multifidelity cases on the HPC system Eagle and can now run cases for this paper.
 It's a continual effort to analyze and refine the optimization problems as we increase model and optimization problem complexity.